Yue-Zhengyuan/Lectures/Condensed_Matter/Finite-T_Green_Function/Finite-T_Spectral_Rep.md

     \end{aligned}
     $$

-Comparing this with the retarded and advanced Green's functions, we see that
+Comparing this with the retarded and advanced Green's functions, we obtain an identity between the three kinds of Green's functions:

 $$
 \begin{aligned}